Hyperdimensionals/clyphx_influencer_actions/README.md

 ```[EXAMPLE] ADJBPM;```

-When this action is active, When a scene that has a set tempo is triggered, this action adjusts the tempo the scene plays at based on how much the current tempo has deviated from the last played scene's tempo.
+ When a scene that has a set tempo is triggered, when this action is active it adjusts the tempo the scene plays at based on how much the current tempo has deviated from the last played scene's tempo.

 This is useful if your set has scenes with different tempos, and you still want to have these relative tempo changes, but during a particular performance you want the entire set, or whenever you decide, to be faster or slower than usual.